metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_rule_v1beta1_manifest.md

 - `alert` (String) Alert is a name for alert
 - `annotations` (Map of String) Annotations will be added to rule configuration
-- `debug` (Boolean) Debug enables logging for ruleit useful for tracking
+- `debug` (Boolean) Debug enables logging for rule it useful for tracking
 - `expr` (String) Expr is query, that will be evaluated at dataSource
-- `for` (String) For evaluation interval in time.Duration format30s, 1m, 1h  or nanoseconds
+- `for` (String) For evaluation interval in time.Duration format 30s, 1m, 1h or nanoseconds
-- `keep_firing_for` (String) KeepFiringFor will make alert continue firing for this longeven when the alerting expression no longer has results.Use time.Duration format, 30s, 1m, 1h  or nanoseconds
+- `keep_firing_for` (String) KeepFiringFor will make alert continue firing for this long even when the alerting expression no longer has results.
+Use time.Duration format, 30s, 1m, 1h or nanoseconds
 - `labels` (Map of String) Labels will be added to rule configuration
 - `record` (String) Record represents a query, that will be recorded to dataSource
-- `update_entries_limit` (Number) UpdateEntriesLimit defines max number of rule's state updates stored in memory.Overrides '-rule.updateEntriesLimit' in vmalert.
+- `update_entries_limit` (Number) UpdateEntriesLimit defines max number of rule's state updates stored in memory.
+Overrides '-rule.updateEntriesLimit' in vmalert.